LLM Agent for Hyper-Parameter Optimization

 Currently, hyper-parameter tuning for WS-PSO-CM is predominantly heuristic-based, requiring extensive domain expertise and manual intervention.
 Such methods not only lack automation but also often yield suboptimal configurations, limiting the algorithm’s potential in real-world applications.

-Recently, large language model (LLM), as a significant breakthrough in the fields of natural language processing and reasoning, demonstrate powerful capabilities in knowledge representation and task inference, enabling novel integrative applications across diverse domains~\cite{qiu2024llm,romera2024mathematical,ren2024industrial}.
+Large Language Model (LLM), as a significant breakthrough in artificial intelligence (AI), demonstrates powerful capabilities in knowledge representation and task inference, enabling novel integrative applications across diverse domains~\cite{qiu2024llm,romera2024mathematical,ren2024industrial}.
 In \cite{qiu2024llm}, Qiu \textit{et al.} envisioned that the LLM agent system enhanced the accuracy of medical diagnostics and in \cite{romera2024mathematical} Romera-Paredes \textit{et al.} proposed that LLM enabled the automated exploration of complex mathematical problems and algorithm optimization tasks.
 In \cite{ren2024industrial}, Ren \textit{et al.} introduced the application of LLM in industrial internet of things.
 The authors of \cite{10763424} proposed low-rank adaptation-based federated fine-tuning for large models in wireless networks and derived an optimality gap to capture the impact of rank selection and gradient aggregation distortion.
-Furthermore, the authors of \cite{ni2025federated} presented multi-agent collaborative reasoning frameworks to enhance operational efficiency of large AI models.
+Furthermore, the authors of \cite{ni2025federated} presented multi-agent collaborative reasoning frameworks to enhance efficiency of large AI models.
 In \cite{qiu2024large}, Qiu \textit{et al.} employed LLM-enabled optimization for wireless network planning, demonstrating that large language models can significantly enhance the optimization process in wireless network design.
 The advanced capabilities of LLM agents enables the development of more automated and intelligent systems capable of generating precise radio maps and planning wireless networks with minimal human intervention.
 In \cite{10758700}, Chatzistefanidis \textit{et al.} proposed a collaborative framework utilizing LLMs to achieve greater abstraction and automation in network planning, thereby substantially streamlining the deployment process.
 Also, in \cite{10757657}, Sevim \textit{et al.} adopted an alternative approach by developing a reinforcement learning-based system enhanced with LLM capabilities for wireless network deployment.
 In \cite{NL}, Quan \textit{et al.} utilized the capability of LLM for radio map generation and wireless network planning.